-4. POLITICAL AND CHARITABLE DONATIONS
+4. POLITICAL AND CHARITABLE DONATIONS; SPONSORSHIP

-Donations to charitable groups, organisations or causes from the Group's funds, in the Group's name or in connection with the Group in any respect require prior approval from the Group's Chief Executive Officer.
-Any such approval must be documented by the Group's Chief Executive Officer (or other officer authorised by the Group's Chief Executive Officer).
+Donations to charitable groups, organisations or causes from the Group's funds, in the Group's name or in connection with the Group in any respect require prior approval from the CEO.
+Any such approval must be documented by the CEO (or other officer authorised by the CEO).